Agade09/CGBot/README.md

 # CGBot
-Codingame.com chat bot based on Markov Chains
+Codingame.com chat bot based on Markov Chains.

+Depends on the gloox library.